‘Fairy Tail’ Manga Chapter 533: White Wizard Zeref Delivers A Fatal Blow To Natsu But Will It End The E.N.D?

 —????Aori Redfox???? (@IronRdfox) April 22, 2017

-The scene shifts to the Fairy Tail Headquarters, where Lucy, Gray and Happy are still reeling from the shockwave that originated from within their HQ.
+The scene shifts to the Fairy Tail Headquarters, where Lucy, Gray, and Happy are still reeling from the shockwave that originated from within their HQ.
 Although Gray is concerned about Lucy’s wellbeing, the latter is still engrossed in the “Book of E.N.D,” which was handed to her by Mavis.
-She is acutely aware of the complexity of the book, but is able to decipher that the contents pertain to some “super advanced-level body link magic.”
+She is acutely aware of the complexity of the book but is able to decipher that the contents pertain to some “super advanced-level body link magic.”

 Fairy Heart Zeref???????? #FairyTail #MagnoliasRegime pic.twitter.com/EqeOs1yGX3